 The concept of online digital, before the Covid-19 pandemic, was mostly confined to metropolitan cities.
-However, the course of has changed now.
+However, the course of online dating has changed now.
 Young Indians from small towns are now relying on dating apps to find love and companionships as more and more people have started to choose video calls over in-person dating, a report by Livemint stated on Wednesday.

 According to company executives, users on dating apps, such as Tinder, Bumble, and TrulyMadly, from outside of metro cities now account for 70 per cent, reported Livemint.